fluxcd/pkg/oci/tests/integration/README.md

 - GCP account with project and GKE, GCR and Artifact Registry services enabled in the project.
-- gcloud CLI, need to be logged in using `gcloud auth login`.
+- gcloud CLI, need to be logged in using `gcloud auth login`, configure application default credentials with `gcloud auth application-default login` and docker credential helper with `gcloud auth configure-docker`.
 - Docker CLI for registry login.
 - kubectl for applying certain install manifests.